tokay-lang/tokay/tokay.md

 ## Tokens

-In short, tokens are anything that is taken from the input, altought some tokens may not consume any input.
-A token in terms of Tokay is an entity, which matches something from the input, and returns a result.
+Tokens are matches taken from the input.
+A token is an entity, which matches something from the input, and returns a result.
 A result is always returned, and is either a value or a capture, which could be turned later into a value (when required).

 ```
 |A-Za-z0-9_|                                # Character class